deepshikha011/deepshikha011-README.md/README.md

 📅 Jan 2025 – Feb 2025

 - Developed a **console-based quiz application** using core Java
-- Designed modular classes for quiz flow, scoring, and validation
+- Designed modular classes for quiz flow and scoring
-- Conducted **unit-level testing and debugging** to ensure stability
+- Performed **unit testing and debugging** for stable execution

 ---